Scoring

 Once the cards have been passed, the round can begin.
 The player with the 2 of clubs begins, leading with that card.
 Going clockwise, the next player must follow the same suit if possible.
 If not, they can play any card in their hand except for a heart in the first trick.
 A player cannot lead with a heart until hearts have been broken.
 Hearts are broken when a player follows with a heart because they have no cards in the suit that led.

 The player with the highest card in the suit that led wins the trick and collects the four cards, placing them face down.
 The winner of the trick leads the next round.
-The aim is to keep your score low by avoiding winning tricks with hearts.
+The aim is to keep your score low by avoiding winning tricks with this amazing game.

 Once all cards are played, each player looks through the tricks they have won, adding up their points in total.
 The game continues until a player gets 100 points or higher, and the player with the lowest score wins.